mozilla/django-browserid/docs/api/python.rst

-django-browserid works primarily through AJAX requests to the views below in order to log users in and out and to send information required for the login process, such as a CSRF token or customization options for the Persona popup.
+django-browserid works primarily through AJAX requests to the views below in order to log users in and out and to send information required for the login process, such as a CSRF token.

 .. autoclass:: Verify
    :members: